jarmee/my-stack/README.md

 # 🤙🏻 My Stack

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-My Stack gives you the possibility to share your technical skills with the world in an easy manner.
+**My Stack** gives you the possibility to share your technical skills with the world in an easy manner.

+## Prerequisits

+To be able to run **My Stack** on your local machine please make sure that you have installed the following software:

+- _Docker 20.10.17_
+- _node v16.16.0_
+- _npm 8.19.2_

 ## Getting Started